$N$-detachable pairs in 3-connected matroids III: the theorem: When every -deletable pair is in a -element cocircuit

-Now, by \cref{qqcc1,qqcc3}, we may assume that for any triple of elements $d,d',d'' \in D$, the $4$-element cocircuits containing $\{d,d'\}$, $\{d,d''\}$ and $\{d',d''\}$ pairwise intersect in a single element.
-Dually, for a triple of elements in $C$, the $4$-element circuits containing a pair of this triple meet in a single element.
+Now, by \cref{qqcc1,qqcc4}, we may assume that for any triple of elements $d,d',d'' \in D$, the $4$-element cocircuits containing $\{d,d'\}$, $\{d,d''\}$ and $\{d',d''\}$ pairwise intersect in a single element.
+Dually, for a triple of elements in $C$, two $4$-element circuits each containing a pair of this triple meet in a single element.